Family Sponsorship to Canada

 -

-10 years for a dependent child under 22 years of age, or until the child becomes 25 years old, whichever comes first,
+Dependent child under 22 years of age - 10 years or until the child becomes 25 years old, whichever comes first,

 -